openebs/zfs-localpv/docs/storageclasses.md

 Here we can have ZFS Pool of name “zfspv-pool” created on the nvme disks and want to use this high performing ZFS Pool for the applications that need higher IOPS.
 We can use the above SorageClass to create the PVC and deploy the application using that.

-The ZFS-LocalPV driver will create the Volume in the Pool “zfspv-pool” present on the node  which will be seleted based on scheduler we chose in storage-class.
+The LocalPV-ZFS driver will create the Volume in the Pool “zfspv-pool” present on the node  which will be seleted based on scheduler we chose in storage-class.
 In the above StorageClass, if total capacity of provisioned volumes on node-1 is less, it will create the volume on node-1 only.
 Alternatively, we can use `volumeBindingMode: WaitForFirstConsumer` to let the k8s select the node where the volume should be provisioned.

 The problem with the above StorageClass is that it works fine if the number of nodes is less, but if the number of nodes is huge, it is cumbersome to list all the nodes like this.
 In that case, what we can do is, we can label all the similar nodes using the same key value and use that label to create the StorageClass.